kjerk/Immutuple/readme.md

 ## Goals
 * Immutability: Friendly for working in threaded or stream environments by default.
 * No dependencies. (except in addon modules where required IE: Jackson)
 * Terse: Immutability means tuple fields can be public.
-Getters exist but are therefor optional.
+Getters exist but are therefore optional.
 * Java 8+ streams and lambdas as first class citizens.
 * Predictable names: Centralized static utils.